COVID 19 is a respiratory illness caused by SARS-Cov-2. Symptoms often include shortness of breath, a temperature, or a cough.

-The virus is though to spread person to person through the following:
+The virus is thought to spread person to person through the following:

 - Between people who are in close contact with each other (within 6 feet)

-- If you are feeling ill with a temperature, cough or shortness of breath you should speak to your local GP to seek medical advise and DO NOT WORK
+- If you are feeling ill with a temperature, cough, or shortness of breath you should speak to your local GP to seek medical advice and DO NOT WORK

-- Follow government advise on self-isolation period and seek medical assurances from GP before returning to work.
+- Follow government advice on self-isolation period and seek medical assurances from GP before returning to work.

-- Daily temperature readings must be submitted 90 minutes prior to the days work to ensure temperature is below threshold.
-Anyone displaying temperature greater than 37 degrees will not be permissible to carry out any work for company until they have followed point number 2.
+- Daily temperature readings must be submitted 90 minutes prior to the day’s work to ensure the temperature is below the threshold.
+Anyone displaying a temperature greater than 37 degrees will not be permitted to carry out any work for the company until they have followed point number 2.

 - Wearing full PPE at all times for conditions where social distancing can not be observed.
 Drivers must have disposable gloves and face masks.